-To catapult the Hyundai i10 into the 21st century you’ll need to pick a top-spec Premium SE model with a slick seven-inch touchscreen infotainment system.
-These cars come with built-in satellite navigation as standard and you can use many of your phone’s apps for navigation or music streaming.
+To catapult the Hyundai i10 into the 21st century you’ll need to pick a high-spec Premium model with a slick seven-inch touchscreen infotainment system.
+These cars come with built-in Apple CarPlay and Android Auto connectivity so you can use you’re phone’s apps for navigation or music streaming.
 Top-spec Premium SE models get a built-in sat-nav with a 7-year subscription to updates and live traffic alerts.

 The touchscreen menus are easy to navigate and a set of handy shortcut buttons makes it easy to switch between stereo and sat-nav features without sifting through any unnecessary menus.